 This is another conversion.
 This time it began life as a Heathkit CB-1 Transceiver.
 The name of this amp, Lunch Box, comes from the fact that the CB-1 was in a case affectionately called the “lunchbox”, because it looks like, well…a lunch box.
-I found this one at Urban Ore in Berkeley for $5.
+I found this one at Urban Ore in Berkeley for $5 (although the chances of finding a deal like that in 2019 are pretty much nil - there's not much tube equipment left to salvage, and what there is generally goes for a lot more now).
 It only had 2 of the orginal 4 tubes, but one of those is a Mullard 12AX7.
 I now understand the craze for these tubes.
 I popped it into the Micro Champ and it beat the pants off of new Russian tubes.

 I haven’t been able to find much about the CB-1 on the net, but several other models in the same case have a spot at the Heathkit Virtual Museum.
 There are also decent pictures of the case here, and here.